4GeeksAcademy/Tapin/README-to-skill-set.md

 # Tapin
-# Local Business Finder Connect-App
+# Local Volunteer/Business Finder Connect-App

 🎯 *A full-stack directory for discovering and connecting with local businesses.*